D.C. judge dismisses murder charge against violence interrupter

 Prosecutors can seek to recharge Wynn if authorities gather additional evidence in the case.
 A spokeswoman for the U.S. attorney’s office in the District did not provide a comment on the judge’s ruling.

 Until his arrest, Wynn worked as a violence interrupter, a contract position with the city’s anti-violence Cure the Streets initiative.
-The program is run through the D.C.
-Office of the Attorney General.
+The program is run through the D.C. attorney general’s office.

 According to court charging documents at the time of Wynn’s arrest, D.C. homicide detectives got a possible break in the cold case when police received an anonymous tip from someone who identified Wynn as a person captured in surveillance video that was taken near the shooting scene and posted by police to YouTube.
 Another witness also identified Wynn as the person in the video, according to the complaint.

-McDaniel said that at the hearing Monday, the lead detective testified that police had no information on an unidentified person who was captured on video walking with Wright around the time of the shooting.
-Wynn was also on video, but entered the block about 30 seconds behind Wright and the unidentified person, McDaniel said.
+McDaniel said that at the hearing Monday, the lead detective testified that police had no information on an unidentified person who was captured on video walking with Wright about the time of the shooting.
+Wynn was also on video but entered the block about 30 seconds behind Wright and the unidentified person, McDaniel said.

-The detective, reached by The Post, confirmed McDaniel’s account of his testimony.
+The detective, reached by The Washington Post, confirmed McDaniel’s account of his testimony.

-Despite arguments from assistant U.S. attorney Rachel Forman that Wynn was responsible for Wright’s murder, Dayson agreed with McDaniel, who argued the evidence was weak.
+Despite arguments from Assistant U.S. Attorney Rachel Forman that Wynn was responsible for Wright’s murder, Dayson agreed with McDaniel, who argued that the evidence was weak.

 Wynn’s arrest shocked those who worked in various anti-violence programs.
-Wynn has been profiled on local television newscasts highlighting how he had turned his life around, and he was pictured in a photograph in The Washington Post in March with an article on the difficulties of doing outreach work during the early days of the pandemic.
+Wynn has been profiled on local television newscasts highlighting how he had turned his life around, and he was pictured in a photograph in The Post in March with an article on the difficulties of doing outreach work during the early days of the pandemic.

 McDaniel said Wynn hopes to return to violence-prevention work.

 D.C.
-Attorney General Karl A. Racine (D) declined to comment on if Wynn might resume his position with the anti-violence program because he had not yet received detailed information on the judge’s decision.
+Attorney General Karl A. Racine (D) declined to comment on whether Wynn might resume his position with the anti-violence program because he had not yet received detailed information on the judge’s decision.

 A D.C. man who spent 25 years in prison for murder always said he was innocent.
 His case was finally dismissed.